|DSLR Video Magic: An introduction to shooting, editing and producing your own videos

 Instructor: Robin Nichols

-My work can be seen in Better Digital magazine, or online:
+My work can be seen online at: